rybafish/rybafish.github.io/sqlconsole.md

 From this dialog you can insert the statement in current cursor position or open it in a new SQL console.
 Both actions will not use clipboard.

-If the file starts from a SQL single line comment (started from `--`) this comment will be displayed in the SQL Browser.
-Extracting comments from all the files sometimes requres noticible amount of time, so to avoid freezing a background thread used.
+If the file starts from a single-line comment (started from `--`) this comment will be displayed.
+As extracting comments from all the files might take some time, to avoid freezing of the dialog - a background thread used.
 Comments will appear in the dialog as soon as background thread finishes.
 This thread runs only for the first dialog opening and following executions use cached values.
 If it is requred to reload the library without restart of RybaFish - there is a `Reload` button available.

 <a name="connect" />